esm7/obsidian-rtl/README.md

 To my best knowledge, this is the most comprehensive RTL support any Markdown editor currently has to offer.
 Editors like Mark Text and Zettlr that support RTL, do it as a global setting rather than a per-document setting.

-**Important note for those using the Obsidian legacy editor!** There is a bug in the latest version that until I get to fix, you can work-around by switching to the new editor momentarily (turn off "Use legacy editor" in Obsidian's Editor settings), then switch it back.

 ## Usage

 Install the plugin via Obsidian's "Third Party Plugins" pane.